proger/haloop/README.md

 - `har` for RNN language model training and evaluation;
 - `hal` for causal attention model training;
 - `hat` for agent testing;
+- `hap` to score log probabilities of sentences under the GPT language model;
-- `haw` to compare labels in datasets using word error rate.
+- `haw` to compare labels in datasets using word error rate;
+- `hax` to compute correlations between datasets;

 The package can be installed from PyPI: